Unmaking Americans: Insecure Citizenship in the United States

-This event, held on Constitution Day and Citizenship Day, will explore the current crisis as well as potential remedies to strengthen not only U.S. citizenship, but also the shared stories and values that shape and define the nation.
+This event, held on Constitution Day and Citizenship Day, explores the current crisis as well as potential remedies to strengthen not only U.S. citizenship, but also the shared stories and values that shape and define the nation.

-Laura Bingham is the senior managing legal officer for equality and inclusion in the Open Society Justice Initiative.
+Until October 2021, Laura Bingham was the senior managing legal officer for equality and inclusion in the Open Society Justice Initiative.

 Manar Waheed is senior legislative and advocacy counsel at the American Civil Liberties Union.